bdanofsky/example-c-design-patterns/factory/README.md

         https://www.youtube.com/watch?v=INn3xa4pMfg
   Bottom line is everything the factory builds is known at compile time and the internal unordered_map<> should not change during runtime.
-  Note this is really a compile time reflection problem :^)
+  Note this is really a compile time reflection problem :^) One last thing.
+Unfortunately std::any_cast<> does not support polymorphic coversion.
+This would also have solved a bunch of issues.

 Singleton is a note for me on using std::weak_ptr<>.
 The use semantics are a bit different than the other smart pointers (ie. lock()).
 The idea is to have a factory that is destructed once the user is done with it.
 Obviously for